electric-sql/electric/docs/index.md

 Welcome to the ElectricSQL developer documentation.

-ElectricSQL is a local-first software platform.
-Use it to build super fast, collaborative, offline-capable apps directly on Postgres.
+ElectricSQL is an open source system for building local-first software.
+Use it to build fast, collaborative, resilient apps — with standard Postgres and SQLite.

 ## New to ElectricSQL?